adobe-flash/crossbridge/LLVM_UPGRADE.md

 > clang++: error: assembler command failed with exit code 255 (use -v to see invocation)

 ## CB-0016
-* Description: Cannot build LLVMTests
+* Description: Cannot build LLVM 3.2 Tests
 * Estimate: 1 days
 * Status: In progress
 * Relates to CB-0010